Emerge-Lab/gpudrive/README.md

 conda activate gpudrive
 ```

 ### Install Python package

 Finally, install the Python components of the repository using pip:

 ```bash
 # macOS and Linux.
 pip install -e .
 ```

+Optional depencies include [pufferlib], [sb3] and [tests].

 ```bash
 # On Windows.